buildsi/ldaudit-yaml/README.md

  - [Terminal Output](#terminal-output): prints YAML to the terminal for easy inspection
  - [File Output](#file-output): the same YAML, but to an output file defined by an environment variable.
  - [Container](#docker): Build or run a container that provides the same functionality.
+ - [Generate Graph](#generate-graph): A simple example of generating a graph from the YAML

 ## Build